 FHIR offers to integrate HL7 data from EHR with any system or device, meaning that medical staff are free to use their mobile devices and are not bound to computers anymore.
 It is a step forward for better and faster communication with patients and doctors from other departments and hospitals.
 Doctors can also avoid duplicate paper records by simply filling out updates about a patient’s health at any point of care, be it their room, emergency hall, or doctor’s office.
 The changes will be made available to anyone needing the record almost instantly.
 Lastly, it also facilitates decision-making, as you can get a full overview of a patient’s health history from anywhere to make a more informed decision.

 Easy Integration with Telehealth Apps

 Telehealth is a huge trend in the healthcare industry, considering how many patients live in remote locations and how many can’t commute to the hospitals because of work and traffic; the COVID pandemic is not helping with any of these matters.
-This industry has experienced a 154% increase in March of 2020 in comparison with the same period of the previous year and is still growing.
+This industry experienced a 154% increase in March of 2020 in comparison with the same period of the previous year and is still growing.

-EHR to HL7 FHIR integration allows developers to easily integrate medical data into the telehealth app, allowing doctors to get the full overview of the patient’s examinations and lab results and to write updates about the meeting in real-time.
+EHR to HL7 FHIR integration allows developers to easily integrate medical data into the telehealth app, allowing doctors to get the full overview of the patient’s examinations and lab results and to write updates about the meeting in real time.